25/50 Kids Program

 In this class, the focus will be on gross motor skill development and the fundamental movements of the grappling arts.
 This class will allow the children to learn and progress in a group environment that on top of the physical benefits, will also teach them how to take turns and follow instructions among other necessary life skills.

 Junior 25/50 Program

-The Junior 25/50’s Program is divided into two classes that are tailored for children ages 6-9 years old.
-It is intended to be a FUN introduction to the following arts: Brazilian Jiu-Jitsu, Judo, Wrestling & Kickboxing.
+The Junior 25/50’s Program is divided into two classes that are tailored for children in 1st-4th grades.
+It is intended to be a FUN introduction to the following arts: Brazilian Jiu-Jitsu, Judo, Wrestling & Capoeira.
 This program is designed to teach the basic body mechanics and awareness that a child will need to participate in any athletic pursuit they choose, as they grow older.